Nanu (footballer)

-Eulânio Ângelo Chipela Gomes (born 17 May 1994) known as Nanu, is a professional footballer who plays as a right-back for Cypriot First Division club APOEL.
+Eulânio Ângelo Chipela Gomes (born 17 May 1994) known as Nanu, is a professional footballer who plays as a right-back for Iraklis.
 Born in Portugal, he represents the Guinea-Bissau national team.

 Club career

 On 27 July 2013, Nanu made his professional debut with Beira-Mar in a 2013–14 Taça da Liga match against Portimonense, replacing Tiago Cintra (80th minute).
 In the first match of the 2013–14 Segunda Liga season against FC Porto B on the 12 August, he made his league debut.

 On 5 October 2020, Nanu was announced at FC Porto on a five year contract.

 On 10 January 2022, Nanu moved on a season-long loan to Major League Soccer club FC Dallas.
 Following the 2022 season, Nanu's contract option was declined by Dallas.

 On 31 January 2023, Nanu was sent on loan to Santa Clara for the remainder of the 2022-23 season.

 On 11 July 2023, recently promoted Süper Lig club Samsunspor announced the signing of Nanu on a two-year contract, with an option for a third year.
 Porto, who had terminated Nanu's contract by mutual consent, kept 15% of the player's economic rights.

 On 31 January 2024, Nanu returned to Portugal, loaned to Primeira Liga side Estrela de Amadora until the end of the 2023–24 season.

 On 18 August 2025, APOEL announced the signing of Nanu on a contract running until the summer of 2026.